 As long as one is willing to write the paperwork and explain things clearly, this path does exist.

 Beyond the machine itself, he also organized anonymous network–related activities through student clubs on campus, introducing Tor, anonymous communication, and the design principles behind them.
-Even if participation wasn’t always large, it at least created space on campus to clearly explain that “anonymous networks ≠ criminal tools,” rather than leaving the topic trapped in stereotypes alone.
+Even if participation wasn’t always large, it at least created space on campus to clearly explain that “anonymous networks ≠ criminal tools,” and to step beyond the usual stereotypes.

 These accumulated efforts may not be highly visible, but they are important.